tomaszbartoszewski/vscode-avro-tools/README.md

 ## Known Issues

 Parser doesn't handle floats, true and false.
+(Done)

 Syntax tree only understands root node with fields.
 Field values must be primitives or array.

 * Nesting nodes inside nodes is not supported (Done, at least optimistic scenario)
 * Nesting nodes inside array is not supported (Done, at least optimistic scenario)
 * Nesting array inside array is not supported (Done, at least optimistic scenario)
+* Bool, float, int and null may not be added as value in node
+* After matching last closing bracket all text is ignored
 * Tolerance to invalid syntax is very low

 ## Planned Features